CallumM1999/kort/README.md

 ## Deployment

-Once I had build the project locally, it was easy to deploy on Heroku.
+Once I had built the project locally, it was easy to deploy on Heroku.
 First, I created a Heroku app using the official PHP build pack.

     heroku create --buildpack heroku/php